60 Of The Best Things In Life Are Free

 33. Start a journal.
 My husband’s mother wrote a journal her whole life.
 The family transcribed it after she died.
 It’s a treasure to family members.
 Do your kids know who your best friends were years ago?

 40. Teach someone to make bread.
-If you learn to make bread you will save $$$$$ in grocery money.
+If you learn to make bread, you will save $$$$$ in grocery money.
 I promise.

 43. Go to the library and check out some books.
 Some of the best things in life are free, like books at the library.
 Don’t wait until you think you’ll have more time.
 Believe me, your days tend to fill up after you retire.
 Enjoy those books now.
+Reading good quality books can become a worthwhile daily ritual that can also become a compass to guide you to learn so many new things.

 44. Walk around your neighborhood and enjoy the scenery all around you.
 You may even get some ideas to improve your landscape.
 Pick up trash that you see and put it in a garbage can.
-Mark’s dad walked every morning and took a little probe stick with him.
+Mark’s dad walked every morning and took a little probe stick.
 He’d gather up what others had left behind.
 He did that right up to when he passed away at nearly 96!
 Let’s keep our world beautiful.

 45. Call an old high school or college friend.
-I really wanted to track down my BFF from high school.
+I wanted to track down my BFF from high school.
 We reconnected through Facebook.
 We exchanged phone numbers and called each other.
 We know to this day we are best friends forever.
 There is something about a BFF that never changes, even 50 years later.
-I know the best things in life are free.

 46. See if your local city or county has a FREE museum you can visit.
-Call a neighbor and go walk through the museum.
+Call a neighbor and walk through the museum.
 Stroll as if you have all day.
 Take it all in and share your experience with others.
 Hopefully, they’ll follow your lead and try it for themselves.

 48. Go window shopping and come home without purchasing anything.
 I used to love trying on clothes and dreaming.

-49. Laugh, I can always find something to laugh about (in a good way.
-I have been known to giggle).
+49. Laugh: I can always find something to laugh about (in a good way).
+I have been known to giggle.
 Experts say a sense of humor and the ability to find laughable things around us are vital to living a long life.

-53. Think positive, it’s such a good habit.
+53. Think positive; it’s such a good habit.
 The best things in life are free.
 Hang out with positive, happy people.
 Happy people are positive people.
 Negative people drain us.
 You don’t need that in your life right now.

-54. Play cards with some friends or family, the best things in life are free.
+54. Play cards with some friends or family.
 Get those cards out and call a neighbor or two.
 I grew up playing Liverpool Rummy.
-It’s free and you laugh like crazy.
+It’s free, and you laugh!

 57. Watch the raindrops fall and smell the beautiful fragrance of rain.
 Do you love the smell of fresh rain as much as I do?
 Life is good when we observe Mother Nature do her magic.